Mike-The-Lion/Brightness_Control/README.md

-# Brightness_Control
-Computer brightness control using hand gesture
+This game uses Computer Vision hand tracking gesture to control the brightness of a computer.